Avatar

 About me

 I am an ecologist using mathematical, statistical, and computational methods to understand natural systems.
-In my research, I look for simple models to explain and predict ecological patterns and dynamics.
+In my research, I look for simple models to explain and predict complex ecological patterns and dynamics.
 I am particularly interested in using theory and models to understand how biodiversity is generated and maintained in species-rich ecosystems.

 Interests